Black Is King: Awards and nominations

 Beyoncé led the nominations at the 63rd Annual Grammy Awards, with six nominations for Black Is King, including Best Music Film, Best Music Video for "Brown Skin Girl", and four additional awards for "Black Parade".
 The film's nomination in Best Music Film made Beyoncé the most nominated artist in this category in Grammy history, with five nominations.
 Recording Academy Chief Harvey Mason Jr. commented that "in this particular year, [Beyoncé] released a body of work that impressed a lot of voters and a lot of people on the committee".
 After winning for the "Brown Skin Girl" video in the "Best Music Video" category, Blue Ivy received the Guinness World Record for the youngest individually credited winner at the Grammy Awards.
 "Black Parade" won Best R&B Performance, which was Beyoncé's 28th Grammy win, making her the most awarded singer, most awarded female artist, and second-most awarded artist in Grammy history.

 At the 73rd Primetime Emmy Awards, Black Is King won Outstanding Costumes for a Variety, Nonfiction, or Reality Program.
 Television Academy governor Laura Guzik said that the film is a "superb example of the art of costume design and supervision, showing great creativity in the conception and execution" of its unique vision.
 Costume designer Zerina Akers is the second black woman to win this award in history.

 Beyoncé led the nominations at the 52nd NAACP Image Awards alongside Netflix and HBO, with her nominations including six for Black Is King.
 Beyoncé was the second-most nominated artist at the 2020 MVPA Awards, with her nominations including Best Special Video Project for Black Is King and five additional awards for "Already".
 At the 2020 UK Music Video Awards, Beyoncé was one of the four artists leading the nominations, with her nominations including Best Music Film for Black Is King and three additional awards for "Already", of which it won Best Styling in a Video.
 At the 2020 Soul Train Music Awards, "Brown Skin Girl" won Video of the Year, marking her second win in this category out of nine nominations, the most of any artist.

 Impact

+Commercial and fashion influence

 At The Walt Disney Company Q3 2020 earnings call, CEO Bob Chapek announced that Disney+ reached its five-year subscriber goal in eight months, crediting Black Is King for an increase of approximately 3 million subscribers.
 Chapek described how Black Is King is "being widely celebrated for its diverse cast, stunning artistry and inspiring interpretation of the Black experience", adding that it clearly shows "the power of the Disney+ platform for premiering world-class content".